-Liberty Fabrics recognises that the production of fabric has significant environmental and social impact on the world around us.
-We take our duty with regards to responsible production seriously and we are making every endeavour to continuously improve our progress in this area.
+Liberty Fabrics recognises that the production of fabric has significant environmental and social impact on the world around us – the company takes its duty towards responsible production seriously, making every endeavour to continuously improve progress in this area.

 Memberships and Certifications

 Liberty Fabrics joined the Better Cotton Initiative (BCI) in January 2017 to be part of a collective movement to promote better cotton farming practices, and secured the Global Organic Textile Standard (GOTS), enabling it to retail select bases as “Organic” (classified as containing a minimum of 95% certified organic fibres).
 For several finished cotton and linen Liberty Fabrics bases, the company holds the Standard 100 Oeko-Tex certification, and additionally facilitates the verification of recycled materials through the Global Recycled Standard (GRS).